apache/ignite-3/modules/distribution-zones/tech-notes/rebalance.md

 After that we can prepare the following logic:
 - On every new PD leader elected - it must check the direct value (not the locally cached one) of `zoneId.assignment.pending`/`zondeId.assignment.cancel` (the last one always wins, if exists) keys and send `RebalanceRequest`/`CancelRebalanceRequest` to needed PrimaryReplicas and then listen updates from the last revision of this key.
 - On every PrimaryReplica reelection by PD it must send the new `RebalanceRequest`/`CancelRebalanceRequest` to PrimaryReplica, if pending/cancel (cancel always wins, if filled) key is not empty.
-- On every leader reelection (for the leader oriented protocols) inside the replication group - leader send leaderElected event to PrimaryReplica, which force PrimaryReplica to send RebalanceRequest/CancelRebalanceRequest to the replication group leader again.
+- On every leader reelection (for the leader oriented protocols) inside the replication group - leader sends leaderElected event to PrimaryReplica, which forces PrimaryReplica to send RebalanceRequest/CancelRebalanceRequest to the replication group leader again.

 ## Cancel an ongoing rebalance process if needed
 Sometimes we must cancel the ongoing rebalance: